FIFA's 48-team World Cup plan explained

 Story highlights

-- FIFA wants to expand World Cup to 48 teams
+- FIFA votes to expand World Cup to 48 teams

 - President wants it to be more inclusive